In November 2014, Golf Manor voters approved “opt-out” natural gas and electric aggregation programs for the Golf Manor

 The Village is pleased to make this program available however, understand that Golf Manor does not manage the program nor is Village staff prepared to answer any specific questions about the program, individual rates and/or savings, how natural gas or electric rates are negotiated, or how they apply to your specific situation.
-Those questions must be directed to the respective companies at the contact information provided below.
+Inquiries about the program or questions must be directed to the Village’s aggregation consultant at 513-794-5555 or by email at email@example.com.
+Their website is here: https://energyalliances.com/village-of-golf-manor.